Marcel Blistène

-Marcel Blistène, born Marcel Blitstein (3 June 1911 in Paris - 2 August 1991), was a French film director.
+Marcel Blistène, born Marcel Blitstein (3 June 1911 - 2 August 1991), was a French film director.

-Marcel Blistène joined Paramount in 1930 as an assistant, after studying literature.
+Blistène was born in Paris.
+In 1930, he joined Paramount as an assistant after studying literature.
 He then began a career as a film journalist, for Pour vous and Cinémonde.

-He made his first movie Étoile sans lumière in 1945, and in the thirteen years that followed, he only directed ten more motion pictures.
+He made his first movie, Étoile sans lumière, in 1945, and in the thirteen years that followed, he only directed ten more motion pictures.